szpak/gradle-pitest-plugin/README.md

 [PitestPluginExtension](https://github.com/szpak/gradle-pitest-plugin/blob/master/src/main/groovy/info/solidsoft/gradle/pitest/PitestPluginExtension.groovy).

 To make life easier `taskClasspath`, `mutableCodePaths`, `sourceDirs`, `reportDir` and `pitestVersion` are automatically set by a plugin.
-In addition `sourceDirs`, `reportDir` and `pitestVersion` can be overridden by an user.
+In addition `sourceDirs`, `reportDir` and `pitestVersion` can be overridden by a user.

 There are a few parameters specific for Gradle plugin: